matharotheelf/Game-of-Life/README.md

 Where "xcoordinate" and "ycoordinate" are the coordinates of the newly seeded livecell in the grid.

-Then to find the next iteration's grid you must run on the game object with the current grid as a parameter:
+Then to find the next iteration's grid you must run "iterate" the game object with the current grid as a parameter:

 newgrid = game.iterate(grid)